seyramgabriel/HNG-Full-Stack-FastAPI-and-React-Template/frontend/README.md

    Use ```http://IP-address:5173``` if you are running on a virtual machine

 ## Containerisation:
+You can run the install.sh script to install docker and nginx

 1. **Dockerfile**:
     Make sure you have the Dockerfile in the frontend directory.